 Image File Formats

-Lossy data compression involves discarding some of the media’s data so that it becomes simplified enough to be stored within the desired disk space (Wikipidia on Compression Artifacts).
+Lossy data compression involves discarding some of the media’s data so that it becomes simplified enough to be stored within the desired disk space (Wikipedia on Compression Artifacts).

 The solution to this is Digital Negative (DNG), a publicly available archival format for the raw files generated by digital cameras.
 Hundreds of software manufacturers such as Apple and Google have developed support for DNG.
 Some respected camera manufacturers such as Leica, Casio, Ricoh, Samsung, and Pentax even introduced cameras that provide direct DNG support.

 I always convert my images to DNG (Digital Negative) format as I download them from my camera.
-DNG format will not become redundant like the proprietary camera formats may.
+DNG format will not become redundant as the proprietary camera formats may.